-Users can provide a list of data values to select from as part of scripts.
+Users can provide a list of data values to select from as part of scripts and living documentation.
 This “list” becomes the test data repository.
 Using the Gherkin language, the user writes the test case, including data variables, using a simple English-language script.
 But within the simplicity of the script, the complications arise.
 The lack of detail surrounding the script leaves the meaning up for interpretation from user to user.
-Even though the testers understand which list they should pick the data from, they may or may not understand what each of the values of the data within the list is and what the correlations are with the other steps in the test.
+Even though the testers understand which list they should pick the data from, they may or may not understand what each of the values of the data within the list is and what the correlations are with the other steps in the test, and the tests fail.

 Consider the following example, in which a business analyst supplies the testing team with a simple script with pick-list data for testing the order process for a bicycle.

 To help the test pass, when you select a value from the pick list in a Cucumber test, you have to ensure you are picking a valid value.
 Does the product actually exist in the warehouse that you selected?
 Is there enough stock to fill the order described in the test?
 Will the selected data work horizontally across the business process?